+How does the client reach the server?
 It's similar to the way you call someone on your cell phone.
 You tap their name, the phone dials their phone number, and the phone system understands how to connect to the phone at that number.
-The format of the phone number tells the system how to connect.
+The format of the phone number tells the system how to connect

 In computer networking, the equivalent of a phone number is an IP address.
 Most of us don't have to pay attention to IP addresses, just like we don't memorize our friends' phone numbers.
 It's harder to remember a long number than a name (and computer IP addresses can change).
 So instead of typing the IP address, we click a printer name.
-And instead of entering an IP address, we just enter a domain name like opto22.com or groov.com.
+And instead of entering an IP address, we just enter a domain name like youtube.com or groov.com.